mauvehed/kevvy/README.md

     *   `/kev feed disable`: Disables KEV alerts for the server.
     *   `/kev feed status`: Checks the status of KEV monitoring.
     *   `/kev latest [count] [days] ...`: Shows the latest KEV entries with optional filters.
-5.  **CVE Monitoring Channel Configuration (Optional Setup):**
+5.  **CVE Monitoring Channel Configuration:**
-    *   `/cve channel enable channel:<#your-primary-cve-channel>`: Enables CVE monitoring and configures alerts for this specific channel.
-Ensures global monitoring is also enabled.
+    *   `/cve channel enable channel:<#channel>`: Enables CVE monitoring for a *specific channel* and ensures global monitoring is enabled for the server.
+Messages with CVEs in this channel will trigger alerts.
-    *   `/cve channel disable`: Disables CVE monitoring globally for the server.
+    *   `/cve channel disable`: Disables CVE monitoring *globally* for the server.
+No automatic CVE detection will occur in any channel.
-    *   `/cve channel set channel:<#your-primary-cve-channel>`: Sets/updates the specific channel for CVE alerts (same as enable).
+    *   `/cve channel set channel:<#channel>`: Sets/updates the specific channel for CVE alerts (effectively the same as `/cve channel enable`).
-    *   `/cve channel list`: Lists any channels specifically configured for CVE alerts.
+    *   `/cve channel all`: Lists channels specifically configured for CVE alerts using `/cve channel enable` or `/cve channel set`.
-    *   `/cve channel all`: Enables CVE monitoring globally for the server and clears any specific channel configurations, making the bot listen in all channels.
 6.  **Alert Verbosity Configuration:**
     *   `/verbose enable_global`: Sets the default alert style to **verbose** for the whole server.
     *   `/verbose disable_global`: Sets the default alert style to **standard** (non-verbose) for the whole server.